Alastair McCorquodale: Personal life

-He married Rosemary Turnor, a daughter of Major Herbert Broke Turnor and his wife Lady Enid Fane (a daughter of the 13th Earl of Westmorland).
-They had a daughter Sarah (who married Geoffrey van Cutsem, son of Bernard and brother of Hugh van Cutsem, in 1969) and a son Neil (who married Lady Sarah Spencer, sister of Diana, Princess of Wales, in 1980).
+He married Rosemary Sybil Turnor, a daughter of Major Herbert Broke Turnor of Stoke Rochford Hall and his wife Lady Enid Fane (a daughter of the 13th Earl of Westmorland and famed beauty Lady Sybil St.Clair), in August 1947 at St Michael's Church, Chester Square.
+The entire Turnor's Stoke Rochford estate would eventually pass to Rosemary and her husband in 1954.

+They had a daughter Sarah (who married Geoffrey van Cutsem, son of Bernard and brother of Hugh van Cutsem, in 1969) and a son Neil McCorquodale, who married Lady Sarah Spencer, sister of Diana, Princess of Wales, in 1980.

 Life after sport

 After he retired from cricket he joined the family business, a printing firm named McCorquodale and Co., which had been responsible for printing the Olympic programmes in 1948 amongst other things.
 He became chairman of the family firm in 1967, a role he took over from his cousin, and stayed in until he retired in 1986.
 He also was on the boards of British Sugar and the Guardian Royal Exchange.

 He was a governor at Harrow school up until his death.

 At one point in his fifties he chased two men off of his land, who were then both fined £60 for trespassing with a gun.

-After he retired he supported local charities and managed the family estate at Little Ponton Hall, where he had moved to in 1955 and where he lived until his death.
+After he retired he supported local charities and managed the inherited Turnor family estate from his wife, including the house they lived at Little Ponton Hall, where he had moved to in 1955 and where he lived until his death.
 The estate's gardens are known to be very beautiful, spanning four acres, and in 2014 they were opened to the public, in aid of charity.

 He died aged 83, survived by his wife, son, five grandchildren and two great-grandchildren.